 Opioid Settlement Funds

-County-level opioid settlement funds (OSF) come from legal settlements with companies involved in the opioid crisis, such as pharmaceutical manufacturers, distributors, and retailers.
+Opioid settlement funds (OSF) are the outcome of legal settlements with companies involved in the opioid crisis, such as pharmaceutical manufacturers, distributors, and retailers.
 These settlements result from lawsuits alleging harmful practices like deceptive marketing and inadequate oversight.
-OSF are designated to combat the opioid crisis at the local level, funding treatment, prevention, recovery services, and community health programs.
+OSF are designated to combat the opioid crisis at the national, state, and local levels to fund treatment, prevention, recovery services, and community health programs.
 Distribution of funds to states and local governments is based on factors like the severity of the opioid epidemic in each area.
+Learn more about OSF below.

-Opioid settlement funds received by Marin County are allocated for activities that align with specified opioid abatement goals.
+Opioid settlement funds (OSF) received by Marin County are allocated for activities that align with specified opioid abatement goals.
 These activities include prevention education, awareness building, harm reduction, treatment services, and recovery support.
 The funds support various initiatives across the county to reduce the impact of opioid use.
-County of Marin Health and Human Services oversees these efforts through its Public Health and Behavioral Health and Recovery Services divisions, working with community-based providers through a formal RFP and contracting process.
+County of Marin Department of Health and Human Services (HHS) oversees these efforts through its Public Health (PH) and Behavioral Health and Recovery Services (BHRS) divisions, working with community-based providers through a formal RFP and contracting process.
+To date, more than 70% of OSF spending has been allocated to fund work led by community partners while less than 30% of OSF spending has funded County-led services and programs.
+These efforts have been designed to align with Allowable Expenditures and High Impact Abatement Activities (HIAA) as specified in Exhibit E to satisfy the terms of each settlement agreement.
+California has named the Department of Health Care Services (DHCS) as the oversight and monitoring entity for OSF recipient counties, including Marin, who are required to submit annual reports to DHCS.

 October 12, 2020